Last Revised 12/31/24 by SW

 - Tip: If you want to keep your comment but update the slide, be sure to download the comment onto your computer before substituting the slide as all comments will be deleted with the slide.
 You can re-upload your comment onto the updated slide.

 - Secure a quiet and interruption-free environment for recording.
 Be mindful of how fast you speak.
-A clearly recorded soundtrack will generate fewer errors in the automated closed captions.
+A recorded soundtrack will generate fewer errors in the automated closed captions.

 - Provide specific guidelines on how comments are expected to be made (e.g. number of comments per student, length, acceptable response format; video, audio, or text, etc.).
 Note that you can pre-set these requirements in a VT assignment.